 Three types of macro instructions may be written.
-They are positional, keyword, and mixed-mode macro instructions.
-Positional macro instructions permit the programmer to write the operands of a macro instruction Keyword a fixed order. macro instructions permit the programmer to write the operands of a macro instruction in a order.
-Mixed-mode instructions permit the programmer to use the features of both positional and keyword macro instructions in the same macro instruction.
+They are positional, keyword, and mixed-mode macro instructions. macro instructions permit the programmer to write the operands of a macro instruction fixed order.
+Keyword instructions permit the programmer to write the operands of a macro instruction in a order.
+Mixed-mode macro instructions permit the programmer to use the features of both positional and keyword macro instructions in the same macro instruction.